 Report a Data Breach

 Should an incident be confirmed as a personal data breach by the self-assessment process, your next action should be to communicate with the ICO directly, and without undue delay.
-The ICO’s reporting page can be found here.
+Breaches can be reported on the ICO’s reporting page.